loonghao/rust-actions-toolkit/docs/GITHUB_2025_BEST_PRACTICES.md

 ## 🎯 Key Improvements

 ### 1. **Single Action File**
-- �?All logic in one `action.yml` file
+- ✅ All logic in one `action.yml` file
-- �?No relative path dependencies
+- ✅ No relative path dependencies
-- �?Easier to maintain and debug
+- ✅ Easier to maintain and debug
-- �?Better performance (no nested action resolution)
+- ✅ Better performance (no nested action resolution)

 ### 2. **Improved Error Handling**
 ```yaml